top of page

 3. Sectioning (Microtomy)

-Thin slices (4–6 μm) are cut using a microtome and mounted on glass slides.
+Thin tissue sections, typically around 4–5 µm, are cut using a microtome and mounted onto glass slides.

 4. Staining